cybercongress/go-cyber/README.md

 Run: ```cyber start ```

+To use as CLI with remote node:
 ```
-To use as CLI with remote node just set CUDA_ENABLED=false in Makefile and build
+make install SOFTWARE_2_ENABLED=false
 ```

 - Version - v0.2.0